Cernie/CatDruidDPS/README.md

 # CatDruidDPS
 One button feral druid dps macro for vanilla wow.

-Type /catdps for usage.
+# Introduction
 This addon adds macro functions necessary for a druid to use for maximum dps while leveling, in dungeons/raids or for fun.
 While there are inputs for the user to customize, there are also checks the addon automatically does such as:
 - Determines ability costs for the druid based on talents and gear (idol slot).
 - Detects and automatically uses Rune of Metamorphosis when low on mana.

+# Usage
+While in game, type /catdps for usage.

 To use, create a macro that uses the following signature:

-/script CatDruidDPS_main(mainDamage, opener, finisher, isPowerShift, druidBarAddon, isUseConsumables, isSelfInnervate)
+<code>/script CatDruidDPS_main(mainDamage, opener, finisher, isPowerShift, druidBarAddon, isUseConsumables, isSelfInnervate)</code>
 - This addon also requires you have the Attack ability somewhere on your action bars.

 Description of parameters (inputs to the macro)